r-pufky/docs/networking/ubiquiti/example-vlan-network/core-switch.md

 Core Switch VLAN Setup
 ----------------------
-This will setup the edgerouter in a [router-on-a-stick][34] configuration using VLANs, with no subnet restrictions (these will be applied after setup).
+This will setup the core switch using VLANs according to example network.
 See [full example network here][so].

 ![